-For millions of people with loss of hearing, hearing aids can be a tremendous improvement to their quality of life—so why don’t more people have them.
+For millions of people with hearing loss, hearing aids can be a tremendous improvement to their quality of life—so why don’t more people have them.

-The U.S. National Institutes of Health (NIH) estimates that only 30 percent of adults 70 and over who have loss of sound and could benefit from hearing aids have ever used them.
+The U.S. National Institutes of Health (NIH) estimates that only 30 percent of adults 70 and over who have a sound loss and could benefit from hearing aids have ever used them.
 What’s more, this figure declines to just 16 percent for adults between 20 and 69 years of age.

-One of the biggest reasons why more people don’t use hearing aids: the cost.
+One of the biggest reasons more people don’t use hearing aids is the cost.
 High-quality hearing aids from traditional hearing aid manufacturers can cost as much as $1,000 to $5,000 and up—and that’s just the price of a single hearing aid, not the pair.

 Some hearing aid companies claim to offer affordable hearing aids at a fraction of these costs, but it can be hard to separate the quality products from the scams when you’re not a hearing aid expert.

-If you’ve been looking to buy hearing aids online, you may have come across MDHearingAid, a hearing aid solutions provider that offers inexpensive hearing aids by cutting out the middleman and selling directly to the user.
+If you’ve been looking to buy hearing aids online, you may have come across MDHearingAid.
+This hearing aid solutions provider offers inexpensive hearing aids by cutting out the middleman and selling directly to the user.

-At this point, you should be putting on your “savvy consumer” hat and asking: is MDHearingAid a reputable company?
-And what do real customer reviews have to say?
+At this point, you should be putting on your “savvy consumer” hat and asking: is MDHearingAid, a reputable company?
+And what do honest customer reviews have to say?